We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 • Accreditation Costs (toward an OCDEL-approved Alternate Pathway)

-These categories align with the Keystone STARS Performance Standards and represent the areas most closely associated with quality activity expenditures for ECE programs.
+These categories align with the Keystone STARS Performance Standards and represent the area’s most closely associated with quality activity expenditures for ECE programs.

-Award funds can be applied to eligible expenses incurred from July 1, 2023, to May 8, 2024.
+Award funds can be applied to eligible expenses incurred from July 1, 2024, to February 28, 2025.

 Additional details on each category are provided below.
 Programs may wish to review their most recent CQI Plan and/or CQI Plan Annual Update to help identify areas in which the Award funding may best be used to reach their goals.
 Programs may contact their Keystone STARS Quality Coach for assistance in updating their current CQI Plan.